servicecoinrwb/MechanicalTempYieldToken/README.md

 MIT License © 2025 Mechanical Temp LLC

 > This vault represents real-world HVAC revenue tokenization.
-> Use at your own risk — always test with small amounts before production use.
+> Use at your own risk, always test with small amounts before production use.

 ---